DavidEssel/Configure-Active-Directory/README.md

 </p>
 <p>
-Set Up Rescouces in Azure cloud.
-Creat Domain Controller, name it "DC-1," then set DC's NIC Private IP address to be static.
-Next create the Client VM, name it "Client-1," use the same resouce group and vnet that was created for VM 1 (DC). check topology with Network Watcher.
-Next insure connectivity for both VMs.
+Resources (Azure cloud).
+Domain Controller "DC-1," Set DC's NIC Private IP address= static.
+Client VM "Client-1,".
+Check Topology in Network Watcher.
 Login to Client-1 Remote Desktop and ping DC-1'S Private IP address (perpetual ping).
-Login to DC and enable ICMPV4 in the local windows Firewall then check back into Client-1 and make sure the ping is successful.
-Next you are going to install Active Directory.
-Login to DC-1 and instal Active Directory Domain Services.
-Promote as a DC: Set Up a new forest with any domain name (example: mydomain.com).
+Login to DC and enable ICMPV4 in the local windows Firewall then check Client-1 for ping.
+Login to DC-1 and install Active Directory Domain Services.
+Promote as a DC: Set Up forest with domain name (example: mydomain.com).
 Restart and then log back into DC-1 as user mydomain.com\labuser.
 </p>
 <br />